abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/baseline.md

 LISTEN 0 50 *:8080 *:*
 ```

-### Azure Network Security Group (NSG)
+#### Azure Network Security Group (NSG)
+Ensure inbound access to Jenkins is allowed at the Azure networking layer.

-Confirm the following inbound rule exists in the Azure portal:
+Verify that an inbound NSG rule exists with the following configuration:

 * **Port**: 8080
 * **Protocol**: TCP